 Candidates demonstrate attainment of the knowledge, skills and competences defined in the catalogue of standards of vocational knowledge and skills.

-- completed professional training as a security supervisor in accordance with the law governing private security.
+- Completed professional training as a security technician in accordance with the law governing private security.

 Providers of procedures for identifying and validating national vocational qualifications are entered in a register of providers maintained in the relevant database of the National Reference Point for Occupational Qualifications.
 Providers include: vocational schools, companies, inter-company training centres, adult education centres, chambers of commerce, etc.